 There are also bigger systems that aim to beat condensation by improving the ventilation, such as the Drimaster Heat - take a look at our review of it to find out if it works.

 We've heard from lots of Which? members who have successfully tackled condensation damp themselves by ventilating.
 One said: 'I knew it was caused by a difference in temperature as evaporation cools.
 So open windows for better ventilation and use a dehumidifier to reduce water content in the air.'

 Consider your heating and insulation

-You may also find that having your heating on constantly at a lower heat is better than having it switching from high to off - one in 10 people we spoke to did this.
+You may also find that having your heating on constantly at a lower heat is better than having it switching from high to off.

 If you're going to do this, make sure you're on the best energy deal first - you can compare gas and electricity prices with Which?
 Switch.

 As cold spots on walls or ceilings increase condensation, better insulation may improve it.
 Having cavity wall, loft insulation or specialist insulation materials fixed to the outside of your house can help.